Watch Donald Trump's 5 Most Brazen Lies And Claims He Made On TV Today — Fact Check Of Trump Convo With Press

 — CNN Politics (@CNNPolitics) June 15, 2018

-Asked about his response to the Department of Justice Inspector General’s report released yesterday that evaluated the FBI’s performance in the 2016 Hillary Clinton email investigation — as reported by The Inquisitr Thursday — Trump claimed that the IG report “totally exonerates me” in the Russia investigation, saying that the report proved that there was “no collusion, no obstruction.”
+Asked about his response to the Department of Justice Inspector General’s report released yesterday that evaluated the FBI’s performance in the 2016 Hillary Clinton email investigation, as reported by the Inquisitr on Thursday, Trump claimed that the IG report “totally exonerates me” in the Russia investigation, saying that the report proved that there was “no collusion, no obstruction.”
 He also claimed that as a result of the IG report, “the Mueller investigation has been totally discredited.”

 The truth, however, is nothing at all like what Trump claimed in his statements.
 In fact, as the news site Vox pointed out, the IG report did not mention Russian collusion, Trump’s potential involvement in it, or the Mueller investigation at all.
 The report focused solely on FBI conduct during the Clinton investigation before the 2016 election and months before Mueller was appointed special counsel to investigate Trump’s links to Russia.